scdivi/nutils-gmsh/README.md

 Plane Surface(1) = {1};
 ```

+**Remark:** The order of point creation should be in anti-clockwise direction.
+This makes sure that the normal is always pointing towards outward direction.

 Note that mesh size can be identicataed using the $h$ parameter.
 Now tag the boundaries as following:

 ```
 Physical Line("bottom") = {1};